koheiw/newsmap/cran-comments.md

 ## Downstream dependencies

-There is no known reverse dependencies.
+There is no known reverse dependency.